waveform80/picamera/docs/fov.rst

 Camera Modes
 ============

-The Pi's camera has a discrete set of input modes which are as follows:
+The Pi's camera has a discrete set of input modes.
+On the V1 camera these are as follows:

 +---+------------+--------------+-------------+-------+-------+---------+---------+
 | # | Resolution | Aspect Ratio | Framerates  | Video | Image | FoV     | Binning |